 PAUL OSUCH | ARTISTIC DIRECTOR

-Paul Osuch holds a Bachelor of Business from the Queensland University of Technology and is a graduate of the NIDA Playwrights Studio.
+Paul Osuch holds a Bachelor of Business from the Queensland University of Technology and a graduate of the NIDA Playwrights Studio.
 He is an Australia Council for the Arts Emerging Leader, and a Queensland Government Cultural Champion.

-He was Artistic Director of Borderline Defamation Productions for several years, producing and directing the world premiere of many new works leading a charge of hyper local plays, including Dirty Caff’ about the late 90s Brisbane nightclub and All My Friends Are Leaving Brisbane, which has since been adapted into the Australian Film Industry (AFI) Award nominated feature length film.
+Prior to Anywhere Festival, Paul was Artistic Director of Borderline Defamation Productions for several years, producing and directing the world premiere of many new works leading a charge of hyper local plays, including Dirty Caff’ about the late 90s Brisbane nightclub and All My Friends Are Leaving Brisbane by Stephen Vagg, which has since been adapted into the Australian Film Industry (AFI) Award nominated feature length film.
 His plays have been produced He has created and marketed major productions from the Soho Theatre and Battersea Arts Centre in London to the Cement Box Theatre in Brisbane.

 TONI WILLS | NOOSA AND SUNSHINE COAST CREATIVE PRODUCER

-Toni is a writer, independent producer. educator and workshop facilitator.
-She holds a Masters in Creative Arts and a Bachelor of Arts/Law and has over fifteen years of working in the design and delivery of creative and education projects across the legal, community and Arts sectors, she now focuses on storytelling, production and developing opportunities for regional artists.
+She is also a playwright, dramaturg, workshop facilitator and independent producer.
+She holds a Masters in Creative Arts and a Bachelor of Arts/Law.
+With over fifteen years working in the design and delivery of creative and education projects across the legal, community and Arts sectors, she now focuses on storytelling, production and developing opportunities for regional artists.

 TIM MONLEY | DIGITAL PROGRAM DIRECTOR